codemagic-ci-cd/codemagic-docs/content/yaml-basic-configuration/yaml-getting-started.md

 {{<notebox>}}
 **Note:** The `linux_x2` and `windows_x2` are only available for teams and users with [billing enabled](../billing/billing/). `mac_mini_m2` is only available on fixed price annual plan.
 {{</notebox>}}

+### Build inputs

+Build inputs are parameters that allow you to customize your build configurations right before starting a new build without hardcoding them in **codemagic.yaml**.
+For example, build inputs can be used to determine whether to build the workflow for test or release purposes or which Xcode version to use, etc. More information about how to configure build inputs and examples can be found [here](https://docs.codemagic.io/knowledge-codemagic/build-inputs/]).

 ### Environment